-I really enjoy writing epic poems for my D&D campaigns!
-They really add richness, folklore, and history to a D&D world, and are a fun way to impart information, puzzle clues, and story hints to players in your game.
+I really enjoy writing ballads and epic poems for my D&D campaigns.
+They really add richness, folklore, and history to a fantasy world, and are a fun way to impart information, puzzle clues, and story hints to players in your game.
 They can hide clues to the location of hidden objects, reveal magical places, or help players learn about a historical figure or event.
-All real worlds and places have popular songs and stories, and I want my D&D world to have that too.
-I tend to write one song per campaign, and they are folded into the stories to varying degrees.
 Here are a few from recent campaigns.
 Enjoy!

 Scarborough Fair: The original lyrics are sexist and patriarchal, so I re-wrote them to be about sisterhood and/or witches.
 My own harp recording is below.

 The Ballad of Aedla Ironheart: The story of how a warrior and her magic sword save the dwarven realm from a demon’s wrath.

 The Dragon Singer’s Song: The story of Menolly, a dragonborn adventurer and the first Bard, who collected songs from all over the world to record in her Book of Silent Songs.

 The Ballad of Fairn and Veridane: The tragic story of two lovers who gave up everything for each other.